 Sustained wellness and recovery come by making someone an agent in their own life; making them part of the process, and restoring their belief in their own ability to affect change and progress.
 We accomplish this by honoring the fact that each individual who enters our care is a bright, capable, insightful person who has simply lost their way, and by helping them regain that part of themselves through our treatment process, as well as various forms of empowerment.

-"[Active addiction or alcoholism] takes away our ability to and we become increasingly hopeless about our ability to get well."
+"[Active addiction or alcoholism] takes away our ability to imagine a better future for ourselves, and we become increasingly hopeless about our ability to get well."

 A few ways that we facilitate greater personal agency in treatment are…